Start & Finish Lines

-There will be major traffic restrictions throughout the city on Bank Holiday Monday, but the general advice is to use the city’s Ring and Link roads when possible.
+There will be major traffic restrictions throughout the city on race day but the general advice is to use the city’s Ring and Link roads when possible.
 You can drive into the city centre, but allow plenty of time to get to your start line.
 Contra-flows will operate in the Jack Lynch Tunnel, on the South Ring Road to Mahon and on the South City Link.
 A full list of roads affected is available to download here.

 The Park & Ride service from the Black Ash centre, on the South City Link (N27), into the city centre will operate every 10 minutes from 07.30 to 19.15.
 The service costs €5 for the day.
 Participants and spectators are urged to use this facility and leave your car outside the city centre.
 The bus will bring you into the centre, a minute’s walk from the City Hall.

 City and suburban bus services will be restricted because of the race – details will be posted as soon as they are available.